MickPerring/3D-UMatrix-Visualisation/README.md

 	user_python_installation_directory/python.exe U_SOM.py

-Once program is running, follow the instructions in the command line.
+Once the program is running, follow the instructions in the command line.